acidquest/awg-jump/docs/README_EN.md

 - Manage countries in the local routing zone: RU, BY, KZ, and others.
 - Add, edit, and delete enabled GeoIP sources from the UI.
 - Source URL is built automatically from `country_code`, but can be overridden if needed.
+- The **Excluded addresses** table stores IPv4/CIDR exclusions from the GeoIP node.
+These addresses are not routed into `awg2` and stay on the direct physical interface.
 - Manual trigger for updating the aggregated GeoIP ipset.

 ### Split DNS